 RSAs can be likened to messaging optimization technology.
 For each ad you provide, multiple headlines and ad descriptions can be used in combination.
 Google automatically displays and tests different versions of your ad, using up to 15 headlines and four descriptions for each ad.
 This allows them to identify the content most closely matched to the search queries your target audience uses.

 Smart Campaigns are the new default campaign type when you sign-up for Google Ads.
 They’re designed to help small, location-based businesses optimize their advertising campaigns.

 With this campaign type, you create your ad text and set a budget, then Google helps you with targeting.
-Smart ads can appear when people located in your target geographic area search for phrases related to your business on Google or Google Maps.
+Smart ads appear when people in your target geographic area search for phrases related to your business on Google or Google Maps.
 They can also appear for people who search for terms related to your business and business location.
 Advertisers can forgo the default Smart Campaign option to choose which aspects of their strategy they want to handle manually or through automation.

 At the time of writing, Smart Campaigns automate targeting and goal-based bidding.
 In the future they will also automate landing page generation based on Google My Business (GMB) data.
 This will be a valuable feature for businesses that don’t have landing pages on a native website.

 The second major automated feature Google Ads launched in 2018 was goal-optimized Shopping Campaigns.
 This new campaign type automates ad creation and bidding, saving advertisers time on campaign management and optimization.
 All you have to do is set a specific marketing goal and Google will optimize your campaign to achieve it.
 Using automation and machine learning, Google can predict which search queries are the most relevant to your products.
 Google then presents your ad accordingly in search results, on the display network, YouTube, or Gmail.